Insights

 Frequently Asked Questions

-Between 14% and 26% depending on the study and year, not the commonly cited 90%.
-The Bureau of Labor Statistics reports approximately 17.5% of accommodation and food service establishments close in year one.
-A UC Berkeley longitudinal study of 81,000 restaurants found a 17% first-year failure rate for independently owned full-service restaurants.
+Between 14% and 17% of restaurants close in their first year, not the commonly cited 90%.
+The Bureau of Labor Statistics reports approximately 17% of accommodation and food service establishments close in year one, and a UC Berkeley longitudinal study of 81,000 restaurants found a 17% first-year failure rate for independently owned full-service restaurants.
+Across all credible studies, the full range is 14% to 26%.
 The 90% myth originated from a 2003 American Express commercial with no data behind it.

 Related resources